amanrajpatel/GitLearningRepo/README.md

 # GitLearningRepo
-This repo is a part of gi learning tutorial on apni kaksha
+This repo is a part of git learning tutorial on apni kaksha